 During and after Hurricane Harvey, Kelsea Bice, BSN, RN, CEN, a nurse in the emergency room at Memorial Hermann Memorial City Medical Center in Houston, saw a number of patients who needed treatment for skin infections.
-One woman had been carrying her cat through the water, but the cat scratched her and created an open wound.
 And more patients are arriving at the hospital after construction accidents.

 “People who don’t usually work with building materials are getting injured as they pull out drywall and carpet or try to demolish their own homes,” Bice said.
 “We’re seeing more lacerations, flare-ups of arthritis and falls.”